 How to Assemble the Printable Die

 Assembly for the Easter roll and graph printable die is simple!
-I would suggest laminating it first.
-I think it’s easier to assemble when it’s laminated.
-Laminating also makes the die more durable.
+I recommend laminating it first to make the die more durable and easier to assemble.

-Simply cut them out and slide them into the sides of the pocket die.
+Simply laminate the printable cards, cut them out, and slide them into the sides of the pocket die.
+So quick and easy!

 How to Use the Easter Roll and Graph Recording Sheet